 Clearly nature, in doses small and large, is important for our mental health, but why is that the case?
 From diagnosed psychiatric conditions to individually described meaningful experiences, these studies report numerous reasons people enjoy being in nature.
 These include reduction in stress, increases in cognition, more opportunities for physical activity and social bonding, and time for reflection and gaining perspective.
 Whether it is finding solitude amidst the trees, feeling a sense of calm at the sight of green through your window, or excitement from being active on a trail, there are dozens of reasons why green space is good for you.
 Perhaps underlying all of them though, is the fundamental connection humans have to nature: we are all part of the ecosystem and it is deeply important to our mental health that we nurture that connection.

 This is one of the reasons why we work with our volunteers and partners to steward and restore the native ecosystems of the Greenway.
-For example, this past November we worked with over 100 volunteers to plant almost 800 native plants in just four hours on Green Seattle Day 2019.
+For example, in November 2019 we worked with more than 100 volunteers to plant almost 800 native plants in just four hours on Green Seattle Day.
 We also work at Luther Burbank Park (which you may remember for it’s aforementioned super-cool playground), in the Alpine Lakes Wilderness outside of Cle Elum, and dozens of other spots to help provide people and wildlife access to incredible green spaces.
 With your help, either through volunteering, donating to support our work, or both, we will continue to take care of our public lands, so they do the same for us in return.